ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

 #### Enable tracking

-The `EzRecommendationClientBundle` delivers a Twig extension which helps integrate the user tracking functionality into your site.
+The Personalization client bundle delivers a Twig extension which helps integrate the user tracking functionality into your site.
 Place the following code snippet in the `<head>` section of your header template: